KrisKodira/kriskodirablog/content/blog/google-tagmanager-cookie-consent-using-google-tag-manager.md

 Now create a .js file for your cookie consent that is saved in your js folder.
 It could be named something like _cookie-consent.js_.

 First we need to check if the user has already decided that he wants/doesn't want us to load the cookies.
-You can do this by adding the following _if_ condition:
+You can do this by adding the following _if_ condition (Make sure to use this code after the Page has been loaded and the document is ready):

     if(document.cookie.indexOf("cookieDesicionHasBeenMade=") === 0){
      	// code